CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    >**Note**: In the command prompt, type **yes** and press **Enter** for `Are you sure you want to continue connecting (yes/no/[fingerprint])?`

-1. Once the ssh is getting connected to the VM, please enter the VM password given below:
+1. Once the SSH is connected to the VM, please enter the VM password given below:

     * Password: **<inject key="Build Agent VM Password" enableCopy="true" />**

       ![](media/E1T1S3.png "open cmd")

-      >**Note**: Please note that while typing the password you won’t be able to see it due to security concerns.
+      >**Note**: Please note that while typing the password, you won’t be able to see it due to security concerns.

 1. Run the below command to navigate to the directory where you'll modify the web application source code with the required changes

      ```bash
      cd ~/Cloud-Native-Application/labfiles/src/ContosoTraders.Ui.Website/src/pages/home/sections/
      ```
-1. Once you are in the correct directory, run the below command to open the **hero.js** file to make the text modification to the web application's homepage.
+1. Once you are in the correct directory, run the following command to open the **hero.js** file to make the text modification to the web application's homepage.

      ```bash
      sudo chmod 777 hero.js